 - Brown sugar

-- Honey: This was my Grandma Sisson's secret ingredient.
-It gives the pumpkin pie a rich sweetness that you're going to love. ♡
+- Honey: This was my Grandma Sisson’s secret ingredient.
+It gives the pumpkin pie a rich sweetness that you will love. ♡ You could also use maple syrup.

 You can buy a pre-made crust, but why?
 Homemade pie dough is so easy to make in your food processor.
 If I can do it, so can you!!!